commercelayer/commercelayer-docs-resources/stock_items/object.md

 # The stock item object

-A stock item object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A stock item object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/stock_items endpoint</b>.

 ## Fields